bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 *Note*

-Nextflow is unable to obtain runtime metrics on Mac OS unless the processes are run using a Docker or Singularity container (beyond the scope of this session).
+Nextflow is unable to obtain runtime metrics on Mac OS unless the processes are run using a Docker or Singularity container (using containers is beyond the scope of this session).
 This means that the execution report will not contain some of the more useful information about resource usage.

 > _**Exercise**_
 >